 THE BEST NATURAL DEODORANT FOR WOMEN

-For your convenience, I narrowed down the 20+ deodorants I tried to what I believe to be the 6 best options on the market.
+For your convenience, my natural deodorant review has been narrowed down the 20+ deodorants I tried to what I believe to be the 6 best options on the market.
 This is based on efficacy, ingredients, convenience and preference of application.
 The rest I’ve captured in this video also shared below.

 Primally Pure (various scents) $14-16

-In terms of efficacy this deodorant was by far my favorite discovery from my deodorant experiment.
+Hands down the best all natural deodorant on the market!
 Something that stood out about Primally Pure is that it uses beef tallow as its primary ingredient.
 It turns out Beef Tallow is actually a natural cleansing and moisturizing ingredient for your body .
 This deodorant was long-lasting and definitely helps to prevent odor.
-I will caution you and say that it does easily stain clothes so be cautious putting on those black t-shirts and know that you may need to do some bleaching with those white ones.
+I will caution you and say that it does easily stain clothes so be cautious putting on those black t-shirts.
 Also this option clearly isn’t vegan if that is your preference.
 My favorite scents: Blue Tansy + Charcoal.
 Note: use code MAVEN at checkout to save 10%! <– I asked them for this after trying it out myself!

 AER Vapour Deodorant (Lavender Myrrh scent) $24